Skip to main content

 Dr. Stanley Lo is the Faculty Advisor for Instructional Assistants.
 The Faculty Advisor is a point of initial contact for inquiries related to professional development as an IA, science of teaching, classroom effectiveness, or other questions and concerns related to ethics, behavior, or academic integrity.

-Contacting the supervising instructor:
+Contacting the Supervising Instructor

 IAs may or may not receive direction from the supervising instructor prior to the start of the quarter.
 If the instructor does not reach out prior to the quarter, IAs should feel free to contact the supervising instructor via email, or to simply attend the first class meeting.
 Specific discussion section assignments are coordinated directly with the supervising instructor.

-TA Partial Fee Remission:
+TA Partial Fee Remission

-TA Partial Fee Remission is requested by the student’s home department for students in qualifying employment.
+TA Fee Remission is requested by the student's home department for students in qualifying employment.
 No action is required by students.

 Hiring Information